![]() |

 So why would anyone even want to use an open-end lease?
 Mainly because business vehicles tend to use up a greater number of miles each year, so instead of paying mileage charges, they'd rather be responsible for the diminished value of the vehicle instead.

 Although most consumer leases are closed-end, you still need to make sure your contract clearly states that it's a closed-end lease.
-There have been cases where people signed an open-end lease without realizing it.
+There have been cases where people signed an open-end lease without realizing it (but like I said this is very rare).

 Got a Question About This Article?